symdeb/usbutils/README.md

 SPDX-License-Identifier: GPL-2.0-or-later
 Copyright (c) 2018 Greg Kroah-Hartman <gregkh@linuxfoundation.org>
 -->

+# This repo adds support for MIDI 2.0 terminal descriptors

 # usbutils

 This is a collection of USB tools for use on Linux and BSD systems to